Who We Are

 A Jacksonville native, Lawrence attended public schools and graduated cum laude from the University of North Florida with a degree in History and Political Science.
 He has plans to attend law school in the near future..

 Lawrence is active in the Jacksonville community.
 As founder of the Jacksonville Young Professionals Delegation, a group of young professional groups, Lawrence aims to promote, elevate, and retain young talent in Jacksonville.
-He resides on the Southside with his wife, Alanna, and their two cats, Ruca and Orca.
+He resides on the Southside with his wife, Alanna, their son, L.J., and their two cats, Ruca and Orca.

 In Memory Of